jkbmnrd/wingman/README.md

 # Wingman

 Wingman is a personal project.
+For now, just a basic website.

-Wingman will help me learn and refine the skills I am learning.
+Wingman will help me refine skills in:
+- HTML
+- CSS
+- JavaScript
+- Git
+- GitHub